 Medium: Brush and watercolor and pen and brown ink over graphite

 Dimensions: sheet: 5 13/16 x 9 1/16 in.
 (14.8 x 23 cm)

 Credit Line: Purchase, David T. Schiff Gift, Harry G. Sperling Fund, and Karen B. Cohen Fund, 1996

-The French Romantic painter Eugène Delacroix described the sparkling, jewel-toned watercolors of the British painter with whom he shared a Paris studio as "like diamonds."
-In this view of Rouen seen from the northeast, broad wet washes suggest the sunlit sky, a dark cathedral soars above the blotted colors of the city's haze, and exquisite touches of a fine brush suggest tiny figures and the masts of distant ships.
-A version of this view was reproduced in aquatint by Thales Fielding in N.-J. Lefebvre-Duruflé's Excursion sur les côtes et dans les ports de Normandie, published 182325.
+The French Romantic painter Eugène Delacroix described the sparkling, jewel-toned watercolors of the British painter Bonington, with whom he shared a Paris studio, as "like diamonds."
+In this view of Rouen seen from the northeast, broad wet washes evoke the sunlit sky, a dark cathedral soars above the blotted colors of the city's haze, and exquisite touches of a fine brush suggest tiny figures and the masts of distant ships.
+A version of this view was reproduced in aquatint by Thales Fielding in N.-J. Lefebvre-Duruflé's Excursion sur les côtes et dans les ports de Normandie, published 1823–25.